The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: The category is triangulated

 Now we apply Corollary~\ref{C28.105} to the diagram in (3) and the Cauchy sequence of triangles $x_*\stackrel{\wt f_*}\la y^{}_*\stackrel{\wt g_*}\la z_*\stackrel{\wt h_*}\la\T x_*$.
 Actually: we apply the ``more precisely'' part with $n=1$, to factor (3) uniquely through a morphism

-The top row is a pre-triangle in $\fl(\cs)$, while the bottom row is a pre-triangle in $\fc(\cs)$.
-The 5-lemma, coupled with the exactness of the rows, tells us that the map $\ph$ is an isomorphism.
+The top row is a strong triangle in $\fl(\cs)$, while the bottom row is a pre-triangle in $\fc(\cs)$.
+Thus both rows are exact in the abelian category $\MMod\cs$.
+The 5-lemma tells us that the map $\ph$ is an isomorphism.
 Therefore $\wh Z\cong Z$ lies in $\fs(\cs)=\fl(\cs)\cap\fc(\cs)$, the top row is a triangle in $\fs(\cs)$, and the bottom row, which is the mapping cone on the morphism in (2), is isomorphic to the triangle in the top row. \eprf

+\rmk{R200978} Let $\cs$ be an essentially small triangulated category with a good metric.
+The category $\MMod\cs$ is not usually triangulated, but it contains the triangulated subcategories $\cs$ and $\fs(\cs)$.

+More precisely, the triangulated category $\cs$ embeds fully faithfully in $\MMod\cs$ via the Yoneda functor, and hence its essential image $Y(\cs)\subset\MMod\cs$ has a triangulated structure.
+And the triangulated structure on $\fs(\cs)$ comes from Theorem~\ref{T28.128}.
+Of course, in the ambient category $\MMod\cs$ we can form the intersection